 Step 2.
 Installing NCDU.

 First, add the PPA (personal package archive) repo by executing the following command:

 apt-get update apt-get install ncdu

 Step 3.
 Ncdu sample usage

-To start ncdu type following command on your terminal:
+To start ncdu type the following command on your terminal:

-To get more information on selected directory press “i” button:
+To get more information on the selected directory press “i” button:

 To see help window with ncdu available options press “Shift+?” key combination.
 You can use arrow keys to move up and down for more options.

-Congratulation’s!
+Congratulations!
 You have successfully installed Ncdu.
 Thanks for using this tutorial for installing NCurses Disk Usage in Ubuntu 17.04 Zesty Zapus system.
-For additional help or useful information, we recommend you to check the official NCDU web site.
+For additional help or useful information, we recommend you check the official NCDU website.